 The Rev. Dr. Rebecca Todd Peters is Professor of Religious Studies and Director of the Poverty and Social Justice Program at Elon University.

 Her work as a feminist social ethicist is focused on globalization, economic, environmental, and reproductive justice.
 Her first book, In Search of the Good Life: The Ethics of Globalization (Continuum, 2004), won the 2003 Trinity Book Prize and her second monograph, Solidarity Ethics: Transformation in a Globalized World, was published in January 2014 with Fortress Press.
 She has published 22 peer-reviewed journal articles and book chapters and co-edited five books including Justice in a Global Economy: Strategies for Home, Community and World (Westminster/John Knox, 2006) and To Do Justice: A Guide for Progressive Christians (Westminster/John Knox, 2008).
-Her latest co-edited book Encountering the Sacred: Feminist Reflections on Women’s Lives is scheduled to be released from T & T Clark in the fall of 2018.
+Her latest co-edited book Encountering the Sacred: Feminist Reflections on Women’s Lives was published with T & T Clark in 2018.

 She is the past President of the American Academy of Religion, Southeast Region, was Elon University’s 2011-12 Distinguished Scholar, and currently holds a Senior Faculty Research Fellowship from Elon (2018-2020).
 She represents Elon on the Shepherd Higher Education Consortium on Poverty Council where she was elected to serve as the Chair of the SHECP Council and the SHECP Governing Board (2018-19).
 She is currently a Public Fellow with PRRI (Public Religion Research Institute) and in 2018 received the Walter Wink Scholar Activist award from Auburn Seminary.